3N4N/vim-fault/README.md

 add bits of `highlight bla bla bla` in your vimrc.
 Well, you can, in exchange, built your very own colorscheme.

-Would you settle with others' mistress?
-Then don't settle with others' colorscheme.
+Would you settle with other's mistress?
+Then don't settle with other's colorscheme.
 (Unless, she/it is absolutely one of a kind)

 ## So, how do you get around building yourself one?